Triple Threat Chicken

 One of the advantages of this recipe is that you probably have all the ingredients for the marinade and the glaze on hand.
 Well, all the ingredients except one, do you have Raspberry Vinegar on hand?
-If you don’t, substitute Red Wine Vinegar, but if you buy Red Raspberry Vinegar on your next trip to the grocery store, you will have some on hand for the next year or two (vinegar doesn’t go off)!
+If you don’t, substitute Red Wine Vinegar, but be on the lookout for Red Raspberry Vinegar.
+When you see it, buy it!

-I use boneless, skinless chicken breasts, but boneless, skinless thighs can be used just as easily if you prefer darker meat (any chicken parts can be used in this recipe, the boneless, skinless ones are just easier to grill).
-I cut-up the chicken breasts, and cook the same pieces at the same time to ensure even cooking.
-Don’t even think of cooking a whole breast, it’s too difficult, because the breast varies so much in thickness.
+I use boneless, skinless chicken breasts, but boneless, skinless thighs can be used just as easily if you prefer darker meat.
+Any chicken parts can be used in this recipe, the boneless, skinless ones are just easier to grill 🙂 I cut up the chicken breasts, and cook the same sized pieces at the same time to ensure even cooking.
+I’m not a grilling expert so I don’t even try to cook whole breasts, it’s too difficult, because the breast varies so much in thickness.

 This is how I cut up the chicken breast: